Thilanka1999/FaceRecognizer/README.md

 this will redirect the /api/ traffic to 5000 port and it will render the app.html page inside the root directorty when it call.

+#Flask

+we need to run Flask server at the backend to make the prediction. so python packages should be properly installed. in newer version of ubuntu there is problem.
+From Ubuntu 23.04 you may encounter a new error in Python due to a change in the package installation policy that prevents packages installed through pip from colliding in any way with those installed with APT.

+sudo apt install python3-venv
+python3 -m venv .venv
+user@server# ls .venv/
+source .venv/bin/activate
+pip install openai

+you need to create vertual envirenmont to run the pythnon thing

+after that cd to the server directory, run the server by puting python server.py

+this will actvate the Flask server at port 5000 in here it will lisntening to /api/ addresses. andif get the data it will run the model and responded the prediction result.